 This function is used to initialize the viewer when a new image is loaded.
-Either the profile settings embedded in the image or the default settings are applied as specified in the preferences.
+Either the embedded profile settings or the default settings are applied as specified in the channel preferences.

-apply\transforms (data, rot\deg)
+apply\transforms(data, rot\deg)

 Apply transformations to the given data.
 These include flip/swap X/Y, invert Y, and rotation.